Do you want to be a Roosevelt Fellow?

 Ian Carroll email@example.com

-Ian is a junior from Pittsburgh, PA.
+Ian is a senior from Pittsburgh, PA.
 He's majoring in Chemistry with minors in German and Theater.
-Ian can often be found in the SCC theater where he has done many musicals with Tympanium Euphorium and Hillel Theater Group.
-He is also the Coordinator for Student Production Services, a group that provides lights and sound for many club events.
+Ian can often be found in the SCC theater where he has done many musicals with Tympanium Euphorium and Hillel Theater Group and is now one of the co-coordinators for Brandeis Ensemble Theater, a group that loves entertaining audiences using all kinds of theater including student written and experimental pieces.
+He is also the Coordinator for Student Production Services, a group that provides lights and sound for many club events from dances, to a capella, to cultural events and many more.
 Ian loves experiencing new things at the many different events throughout the year and hopes to see you at some!
-This summer, Ian is excited to be interning at the Carnegie Science Center in Pittsburgh where he gets to teach kids about the science all around us and he is also excited to be a counselor at an environmental sustainability summer camp for the second time.
+This summer, Ian is excited to be working in Professor Christine Thomas' Inorganic Chemistry Lab at Brandeis.
 He is also a huge Harry Potter fan, just saying.
-Ian can't wait to meet the Class of 2017 and is glad they chose Brandeis!
+Ian can't wait to meet the Class of 2018 and is glad they chose Brandeis!

 Ina Karanxha email@example.com

-Ina is a junior from Stoneham, MA pursuing majors in Psychology and Education Studies and minors in Italian Studies and Art History.
-On campus, she is passionate about and thoroughly enjoys volunteer work and has participated in many community service activities through Waltham Group including: Companions to Elders, Tutoring in Public Schools (T.I.P.S), and K.I.D.S Club.
-She absolutely loves her job at Lemberg Children's Center as a teacher's assistant while she's at Brandeis and when she's on break, she works at the equally lovely Paper Store where she has the pleasure of meeting much of the elderly population of Stoneham, MA and engaging in memorable conversations.
-Ina has also gained a lot of experience as a research lab assistant when she volunteered at the Watson and Wright Developmental Research Laboratory and helped a student with her senior thesis project and this summer, she is excited to intern at the Trauma Center at Justice Research Institute in Brookline, MA and help with the Neurofeedback Research Study.
-In her spare time, Ina's hobbies include contemplating whether to spend more money to go to concerts that she feels she must absolutely attend because voices like that of Lianne La Havas are extremely rare, knitting or crocheting, watching hilarious videos of cats or re-watching Pride and Prejudice for the 100th time, gazing at the majesty of trees and of course, reading books.
-Most importantly, Ina is extremely excited to meet and welcome the class of 2017 to Brandeis University and she's sure that it will be a fantastic year!
+Ina is a senior from Stoneham, MA pursuing majors in Psychology and Education Studies and a minor in Italian Studies.
+On campus, she is passionate about and thoroughly enjoys volunteer work and has participated in many community service activities through Waltham Group including: Companions to Elders, Tutoring in Public Schools (T.I.P.S), Volunteer Vacations, and K.I.D.S Club.
+She works at Lemberg Children's Center as a teacher's assistant while she's at Brandeis and when she's on break, she works at the Paper Store where she has the pleasure of meeting much of the elderly population of Stoneham, MA and engaging in memorable conversations.
+Aside from being super excited about welcoming the class of 2018 as a returning Roosevelt Fellow, Ina is also looking forward to interning at Boston Children's Hospital this upcoming year in the Mayo Family Clinic Pediatric Pain Rehab Center!
+She loves crocheting, Marvin Gaye, laughing, gazing at the majesty of trees, and being a Roosevelt Fellow.
+Most importantly, Ina is extremely excited to meet and welcome the class of 2018 to Brandeis University!